 In the coming months, please watch for new branding and graphics for this year’s commemoration.
 We will be providing new materials and resources that will be accessible online once they are available.

 - National Proclamation – Read by Representative Nydia Velazquez (D – NY 7th District)

 - History of Corneal Transplantation, Eye Banking and EBAA

 - Fast Facts

-EBAA also uses Facebook and Twitter (as seen in the “News Feed” on the homepage of this website) to spread the word about the effects of eye donation and cornea transplantation.
-In addition to the above-mentioned resources, EBAA also offers for use the 2012 public service announcement featuring John Green, father of 2011 Tucson shooting victim, Christina-Taylor Green.
-As a result of Mr. and Mrs. Green’s selfless decision to donate Christina-Taylor’s corneas, two young children’s sight was restored.
+EBAA also uses Facebook and Twitter to spread the word about the effects of eye donation and cornea transplantation.
+In addition to the visual and educational tools, EBAA offers a public service announcement by request featuring John Green, father of 2011 Tucson shooting victim, Christina-Taylor Green.
+As a result of Mr. and Mrs. Green’s selfless decision to donate Christina-Taylor’s corneas, sight was restored to two young children.

 EBAA established the “Through My Eyes” contest to give cornea recipients and donor family members the chance to share their experience of receiving sight or giving sight through their loved one using drawings, photographs, or videos.
 Click here for details on this year’s contest.